HG6209-ntu/HG6209-ntu.github.io/src/week4.md

 ### Text Corpora and Conditional Frequencies

-* Use the NLTK's Brown corpus and `ConditionalFreqDist` class to find what are the most frequent words for each genre of the Browne corpus.
+* Use the NLTK's Brown corpus and `ConditionalFreqDist` class to find what are the most frequent words for each genre of the Brown corpus.
 * Try again but first filter out stopwords.